leylaozsen/ALRM.github.io/README.md

 Here you will find the R Code and supplementary Excel files for the book titled "Applied Linear Regression Models" by Kutner, Nachtsheim and Neter.
 All page numbers for the examples are based on the *4th edition* of the Applied Linear Regression Models (ALRM) book.

+Data sets for each chapter can be accessed at this link: http://www.cnachtsheim-text.csom.umn.edu

 ## Chapter 1

 ### Toluca Company Example on Page 19, Figure 1.10, Table 1.1., and Modified Figure 1.11

 First rule of statistics is to always plot the data.
-Here are two R-scripts that will allow you to create a scatter plot.
-The first script uses base R. The second script uses the Tidyverse pacakge in R. See
+Here are two R-scripts that will allow you to create a scatter plot for the Toluca Example.
+The data set for ToThe first script uses base R. The second script uses the Tidyverse pacakge in R. See